davps/Spring3-GAE-boilerplate/README.md

 * Google App Engine (Java) for its back end
 * Objectify for persistence layer
-* Multi tier architecture organized in following packages
+* Java Classes organized in the following packages
 	+ Domain
 	+ Repository (with the DAO pattern)
 	+ Service